KristianPP/re-write-ups/crackmes/ezpz_by_Gynvael/README.md

 # ezpz by Gynvael

-This crackme is from Gynvael's https://www.youtube.com/watch?v=JExnV1-GNxk .
+This crackme is from Gynvael's [Hacking Livestream #1: ReRe and EZPZP](https://www.youtube.com/watch?v=JExnV1-GNxk).
 The solution script can be used either statically:

 ```bash